Surgical Procedures: Intraoperative Brain Mapping

 What is intraoperative brain mapping?

-Intraoperative brain mapping is brain surgery that is done while the patient is awake.
-It can also be called “awake brain surgery” or an “awake craniotomy.”
-The goal of this type of surgery is to lessen any damage to important parts of the brain.
-These may include parts of the brain that control speech, sight, and movement.
+Intraoperative brain mapping is brain surgery that is done while you are awake.
+It can also be called “awake brain surgery” or an” awake craniotomy.”
+The goal of this type of surgery is to lessen any damage to important parts of your brain.
+Some important areas of your brain are the ones that control speech, sight, and movement.
 You and your surgeon will talk about if this is the right type of surgery for you.

 How is it done?

 You may or may not be awake while the skull bone is being removed and placed back on.
 You will be given medication to prevent pain while work is being done on your skull.
-Intraoperative brain mapping is not painful for you, as there are no pain receptors in the brain tissue itself.
-You will be closely monitored for any new pain or changes during surgery.
+Intraoperative brain mapping is not painful for you, as there are no pain receptors in the brain tissue.
+Your healthcare team will monitor you for any new pain or changes during surgery.

-The surgeon will want to find the precise parts of your brain that control tasks like speech and movement.
-To do this, your surgeon will ask you to identify photographs, count, raise a finger and other motor commands.
-This is done to make a map of the parts of the brain that are needed to maintain function.
+The surgeon will want to find the precise parts of your brain that control speech and movement.
+To do this, your surgeon will ask you to identify photographs, count, raise a finger, and other motor commands.
+This is done to help your provider make a map of the parts of the brain that are needed to help your brain work as it should.

 When is it used?

-Awake brain surgery may be used in some cases of brain tumors.
-It may also be used to treat non-cancerous (benign) neurologic conditions that require brain surgery, such as epilepsy.
+Awake brain surgery may be used to treat some types of brain tumors.
+It may also be used to treat non-cancerous (benign) neurologic conditions where brain surgery is needed, like epilepsy.

 What are the risks of intraoperative brain surgery?

-There are risks and side effects related to having this surgery.
+There are risks and side effects of this surgery.
 Risks and side effects may be:

-• Reaction to anesthesia (Anesthesia is the medication you are given to help you sleep through the surgery, to not remember it and to manage pain.
+• Reaction to anesthesia (Anesthesia is the medication you are given to help you sleep through the surgery, to not remember it and to help with pain.
 Reactions can include wheezing, rash, swelling and low blood pressure).

 • Infection.